Mujeeb78/Hotel-Management-System/README.md

 # **Hotel-Management-System**
 Sample project created for learning spring boot concepts

-adding a line to trigger the webhook.
+Adding a line to trigger the webhook.